rojcewiczj/Code_Challenge/README.md

           )
       }

-Below you can see how I set up my App() function to allow for moving forward and back through my components without routing
+Below you can see how I set up my App() function to allow for moving forward and back through my components without routing:

                              function App() {